 |MIME type||Audio or video type|

-multipart/form-data is one of the type of document that can be used when transmitted the content of an HTML Form from the browser to the server.
-As a multipart document formal, it consist of different part delimited by a boundary (a string starting with a double dash
+As a multipart document format, it consists of different parts, delimited by a boundary (a string starting with a double dash

-'--').
-Each part is an entity by itself and can have its own HTTP headers,
+Each part is its own entity with its own HTTP headers,

 Content-Type: multipart/form-data; boundary=aBoundaryString (other headers associated with the multipart document as a whole) --aBoundaryString Content-Disposition: form-data; name="myFile"; filename="img.jpg" Content-Type: image/jpeg (data) --aBoundaryString Content-Disposition: form-data; name="myField" (data) --aBoundaryString (more subparts) --aBoundaryString--